Women in South Africa

 It is thought that multiple ethnic groups in South Africa have long-standing beliefs concerning gender roles, and most are based on the premise that women in South Africa are less important, or less deserving of power, than men.
-Some view African traditional social organizations as male centered and male dominated.
-One prevailing caricature of Afrikaner religious beliefs includes a strong emphasis on the theoretically biblically based notion that women's contributions to society should normally be approved by, or be on behalf of, men.
-Claims are even made of modern sexism and Christianity being introduced into South Africa by the ancestors of the Afrikaner diaspora.
+Some view African traditional social organizations as male-centered and male-dominated.
+One prevailing caricature of Afrikaner religious beliefs emphasizes a strong, biblically grounded belief that women's contributions to society should normally be approved by, or undertaken on behalf of, men.
+Claims are even made of modern sexism and Christianity being introduced into what is now South Africa by the ancestors of the Afrikaners.

-20th century economic and political developments presented South African women with both new obstacles and new opportunities to wield influence.
-For example, labor force requirements in cities and mining areas have often drawn men away from their homes for months at a time, and, as a result, women have borne many traditionally male responsibilities in the village and home.
-Women have had to guarantee the day-to-day survival of their families and to carry out financial and legal transactions that otherwise would have been reserved for men.
+20th-century economic and political developments presented South African women with both new obstacles and new opportunities to wield influence.
+For example, labour force requirements in cities and mining areas have often drawn men away from their homes for months at a time, and, as a result, women have borne many traditionally male responsibilities in the village and home.
+Women have had to ensure the day-to-day survival of their families and to conduct financial and legal transactions that would otherwise have been reserved for men.

 History

 Women's movement in South Africa began with the organization of the Women's Christian Temperance Union of the Cape Colony (WCTU) in 1889.
-The temperance movement supported women's suffrage because of the conviction that women would vote to ban or restrict alcohol.
+The temperance movement supported women's suffrage on the premise that women would vote to ban or restrict alcohol.
 In 1911 the Women's Enfranchisement Association of the Union was founded, and in 1930 women's suffrage was granted to white women.